 The River Beane and the River Lea, Hartham Common, Hertford

 Hertford is a watery kind of place so it’s rather fitting that the only reliable wild swimming in Hertfordshire should be found here.
 Four rivers converge in Hertford – the Beane, the Rib and the Mimram all flow into the River Lea (or Lee as it is also spelt), which in turn flows eventually into the Thames.
 The Beane and the Lea are the rivers to head to for a Hertfordshire wild swim.

-The wild swimming in the River Lea is just after the point where the River Beane flows into it – about 500 metres from the Beane entry point.
+The wild swimming spot is where the River Beane flows into the Lea, not far from Hertford lock.
 This is a much wider and open stretch of water – more inviting too and very scenic.
 There are some rickety wooden steps into the water here and someone has even erected a little changing area (with some camouflage netting).

 There’s a charity swim in the Lea each September – postponed in 2020 due to Covid – which is organised in aid of the brilliant Mudlarks charity.
 It starts at Hertford Lock in Hartham Common, not far from where the above photo was taken.

 If you’re interested in wild swimming in the Beane or the Lea, there’s a really friendly community of swimmers on the HOWLS Facebook page.
 (HOWLS stands for Herts Open Water and Lido Swimmers).

 What Herts lacks in suitable river swimming, it certainly makes up for in open water lake swimming.
 There’s a good range of options for outdoor swimming in lakes across Hertfordshire.
 Most lakes require pre-booking, and you’ll usually be required to do a test swim so that the lake staff know you’re competent at open water swimming.

 H2Open Water Swimming at Westmill Farm, near Ware